symfony/symfony-docs/quick_tour/the_big_picture.rst

     extensively in Symfony2 as a convenient way to configure the framework behavior and keep the configuration next to the code.

-If you have a closer look at the action code, you can see that instead of rendering a template like before, it just returns an array of parameters.
-The ``@extra:Template()`` annotation takes care of rendering a template the name of which is determined based on some simple conventions (it will render ``src/Acme/DemoBundle/Resources/views/Demo/hello.html.twig``).
+If you take a closer look at the action code, you can see that instead of rendering a template like before, it just returns an array of parameters.
+The ``@extra:Template()`` annotation tells Symfony to render the template for you, passing in each variable of the array to the template.
+The name of the template that's rendered follows the name of the controller.
+So, in this example, the ``AcmeDemoBundle:Demo:hello.html.twig`` template is rendered (located at ``src/Acme/DemoBundle/Resources/views/Demo/hello.html.twig``).

 .. tip::